Snaacky/thewiki/docs/tutorials/mpv.md

 deband=yes
 ```

-Simply copy paste the above at the end of your `mpv.conf`.
+Simply copy and paste the above at the end of your `mpv.conf`.

 ### Upscaling

-If you're watching content that's a lower resolution than your screen, you can consider using a high quality scaler like `nnedi3-nns256-win8x4` which you can download from [here](https://github.com/bjin/mpv-prescalers/blob/master/nnedi3-nns256-win8x6.hook).
+If you're watching content that's a lower resolution than your screen, you can consider using a high-quality scaler like `nnedi3-nns256-win8x4` which you can download from [here](https://github.com/bjin/mpv-prescalers/blob/master/nnedi3-nns256-win8x6.hook).
 Do note that this will be way more taxing on your system.

 You can add it directly to your `mpv.conf`